-Article 14 Notice and action mechanisms
+Notice and action mechanisms

 - 1. Providers of hosting services shall put mechanisms in place to allow any individual or entity to notify them of the presence on their service of specific items of information that the individual or entity considers to be illegal content.
 Those mechanisms shall be easy to access, user-friendly, and allow for the submission of notices exclusively by electronic means. - 2.
 The mechanisms referred to in paragraph 1 shall be such as to facilitate the submission of sufficiently precise and adequately substantiated notices, on the basis of which a diligent economic operator can identify the illegality of the content in question.
-To that end, the providers shall take the necessary measures to enable and facilitate the submission of notices containing all of the following elements: - (a) an explanation of the reasons why the individual or entity considers the information in question to be illegal content; - (b) a clear indication of the electronic location of that information, in particular the exact URL or URLs, and, where necessary, additional information enabling the identification of the illegal content; - (c) the name and an electronic mail address of the individual or entity submitting the notice, except in the case of information considered to involve one of the offences referred to in Articles 3 to 7 of Directive 2011/93/EU; - (d) a statement confirming the good faith belief of the individual or entity submitting the notice that the information and allegations contained therein are accurate and complete.
+To that end, the providers shall take the necessary measures to enable and facilitate the submission of notices containing all of the following elements: - (a) an sufficiently substantiated explanation of the reasons why the individual or entity considers the information in question to be illegal content; - (b) a clear indication of the electronic location of that information, in particularsuch as the exact URL or URLs, and, where necessary, additional information enabling the identification of the illegal content;

-- 3. Notices that include the elements referred to in paragraph 2 shall be considered to give rise to actual knowledge or awareness for the purposes of Article 5 in respect of the specific item of information concerned. - 4.
-Where the notice contains the name and an electronic mail address of the individual or entity that submitted it, the provider of hosting services shall promptly send a confirmation of receipt of the notice to that individual or entity. - 5.
+- (c) the name and an electronic mail address of the individual or entity submitting the notice, except in the case of information considered to involve one of the offences referred to in Articles 3 to 7 of Directive 2011/93/EU; - (d) a statement confirming the good faith belief of the individual or entity submitting the notice that the information and allegations contained therein are accurate and complete. - 3.
+Notices that include the elements referred to in paragraph 2 on the basis of which a diligent provider of hosting services can identify the illegality of the content in question shall be considered to give rise to actual knowledge or awareness for the purposes of Article 5 in respect of the specific item of information concerned. - 4.
+Where the notice contains the name and an electronic contact information mail address of the individual or entity that submitted it, the provider of hosting services shall, promptly without undue delay, send a confirmation of receipt of the notice to that individual or entity. - 5.
 The provider shall also, without undue delay, notify that individual or entity of its decision in respect of the information to which the notice relates, providing information on the redress possibilities in respect of that decision. - 6.
 Providers of hosting services shall process any notices that they receive under the mechanisms referred to in paragraph 1, and take their decisions in respect of the information to which the notices relate, in a timely, diligent and objective manner.
-Where they use automated means for that processing or decision-making, they shall include information on such use in the notification referred to in paragraph 4.
+Where they use automated means for that processing or decision-making, they shall include information on such use in the notification referred to in paragraph 54.